CodeConfidant/connectwrap/README.md

         </td>
 		<td>
             Attribute of the string type representing the database file path. <br/>
-            The file must have a .db extension. <br/>
+            The file must have a .db, .sqlite, or .sqlite3 extension. <br/>
             This is the only attribute needed for the object's argument.
 The other attributes are generated from this.
         </td>
 	</tr>